Science is showing that it’s time for the beloved afternoon nap to make a comeback. Here’s why.

 4. You’ll Improve Your Vision

-It’s a well-known that gazing at a computer screen all day has the unfortunate side effect of straining and drying out the eyes, making it difficult to literally focus and power through your day’s workload.
+It’s well-known that gazing at a computer screen all day has the unfortunate side effect of straining and drying out the eyes, making it difficult to literally focus and power through your day’s workload.

 Consider rebooting with a nap.
 A 2008 study used functional magnetic resonance imaging of the brain’s vision centers to conclude that regular naps can inoculate against this visual “performance deterioration” and inattentiveness that’s commonly experienced as the day wears on, keeping brain activity high all the live long day.